๐Ÿ’ฐIntermediate Financial Accounting I

 3. A retailer discovers that a 200200 office supply purchase was expensed immediately rather than capitalized.
 Which principle justifies this treatment, and what factors would change that conclusion?

-4. If an FRQ presents a company with significant doubt about its ability to continue operations, which principle is being tested, and how would this affect the valuation of inventory and fixed assets?
+4. A company has significant doubt about its ability to continue operations.
+Which principle is being tested, and how would this affect the valuation of inventory and fixed assets on the balance sheet?

-5. A company switches from straight-line to double-declining depreciation without disclosure.
+5. A company switches from straight-line to double-declining-balance depreciation without disclosure.
 Which principle has been violated, and what specific disclosures would be required if the change were properly handled?